xp44mm/Notebook/F#/Programming with Objects.md

 val it : (int * int) option = Some (1218743, 5)
 ```

 Despite the limitations of C#-style extension members, they have an important advantage that is useful for some F# API designs: for generic types, C#-style extension methods can constrain the generic type parameters to either a particular instantiation or some other generic constraint.
 For example, in the code just reviewed, the Product method constrains the type of the input ResizeArray to be int.
-Likewise, GenericProduct constrains the ResizeArray to be a type 'T, which support zero and multiplication (see Chapter 5 for more discussion on generic constraints).
+Likewise, GenericProduct constrains the ResizeArray to be a type `'T`, which support zero and multiplication (see Chapter 5 for more discussion on generic constraints).
 Normal F# extensions can’t operate on constrained types like this, which sometimes makes a mix of F# and C# extensions useful when designing “Fluent” APIs.
-For example, see the F# community library FSharp.Core.Fluent on GitHub, which uses exactly such a mix.
+For example, see the F# community library `FSharp.Core.Fluent` on GitHub, which uses exactly such a mix.

 ```F#
 > open System.Collections.Generic;;